growthbook/growthbook-php/README.md

   ->withCache($cache, 120); // Cache for 120s instead
 ```

+To load features, we require a PSR-17 (HttpClient) and PSR-18 (RequestFactoryInterface) compatible library like Guzzle to be installed.

-If you have Guzzle (or any other popular HttpClient library) installed, we will auto-detect it, so there's no configuration required.
-If you prefer to specify it explicitly, you can use the `withHttpClient` method.
+We will auto-discover most HTTP libraries without any configuration required, but if you prefer to specify it explicitly, you can use the `withHttpClient` method.
 Note - you'll need to specify both an `HttpClient` and a `RequestFactoryInterface` implementation.

 The `loadFeatures` method takes 3 arguments: